NBA : José Manuel Calderón details how the NBA return will be

 « The difficult thing is to get everyone to agree.
 It was going to be impossible, both for the teams and for the players.
 Everything is about to be closed.
 There were many issues to consider.
 The medical part, then the competition and then where and when the virus was going to leave you.
 We have studied all the possible scenarios and we have been shaping it, « he said this Sunday on Radio Marca.

 « The good thing we have is that the NBA cannot make changes without us and neither can we without them.
 There is an agreement to be reached.
 The NBA presents a format and the players have to vote for it.
-Everyone abides by that vote and moves forward.
+Everyone follows that vote and they move forward.
 The group itself, no matter the stars, everyone has their vote, « he added.

 « The issue of going to see the family would have to come back with tests, go back to quarantine before entering the bubble or whatever we want to call it, on campus.
 What we are trying to avoid is that people do not enter or leave.
 When everything is closed for next week it is about reducing the risk to the maximum.
 Having everyone with the negative tests and controlling who enters that campus the risk is going to decrease a lot, « he explained.